liam-nguyen/note/wiki/docs/OS/操作系统概念/8 DeadLocks.md

 ##### Starvation

-Starvation describes a situation where a thread is ==unable to gain regular access to shared resources== and is ==unable to make progress==.
+**Starvation**(饥饿) describes a situation where a thread is ==unable to gain regular access to shared resources== and is ==unable to make progress==.
 This happens when shared resources are made unavailable for long periods by "greedy" threads.

 Deadlock vs. Starvation